eyzmeng/site-wisc-sdc-fa25-team/site/guide/gentle/check.md

   back into the EOL local to the platform; with `'\n'` being both the in-memory transient representation and the on-disk persistent representation when the program itself resides on a Unix computer.[^5]

+  On the terminal, well -- going back to the topic of cooked mode, recall that pressing Enter / Return would literally emits a ^M, which moves the cursor back to the start of line without moving it down to a new line.
+So what the drivers do is [translate ^M into CRLF][SNEAK-LF] *behind the scenes*, so you can still press just enter and it works just as you would expect.[^1] (Note that when text goes in the other direction, i.e. from a *program* to the terminal, the interpretation is done by the terminal emulator where a `"\n"` *always* resets the cursor back to the beginning, so that no funny staircase-looking text would result.)

 * Mac OS (specifically *pre* OS X, when it wasn't Unix-based), which emerged later than *both* MS-DOS and Unix (though preceded Windows and Linux), decided that it wasn't going to follow CRLF